ejfisc/CS-4341-Project/README.md

 ### How we can use digital logic in our circuit design:
 Our input (an individual letter) can be represented by an 8 bit binary number (technically we only need 5 but 8 makes things pretty and easy).
 0 = A, 25 = Z. We can use arithmetic modules to control the rotation of the rotors.
 The modulus module can be used to rotate the second rotor every 26 rotations of the first and the third rotor every 26 rotations of the second.
 The add/sub module can be used to shift the logical contact points of the rotors, i.e., think of each rotor as an array of size 26, when we rotate the rotor we add one to each number in the array and Z, or 25 is reset back to 0.
 Each rotor could be represented by a 8:32 decoder, where the input is the letter plus some logic that scrambles the output and 26 of the outputs represent a letter which we can turn back into an 8 bit representation for input to the next decoder/rotor.

+## Implementation
+Everything was implemented using the verilog hardware design language.
+In part 1 we used a python script to generate the minterm equations and in part 2 we used a python script to generate code for the verilog program (to avoid excessive amounts of copy paste).